NotPTBP/AnriBot-Public/README.md

 # Blue Lock Stats

-Yo y'all I made this open source without some important part, like the bot's token or
+Yo y'all I made this open source without some important part, like the bot's token or the player's stats